0

 A member of the collective reads from his Koran.
 The majority of the collective is made up of practicing Muslims.
 For most members of the collective praying 5 times a day is one of the few routines they have left.

 Mme.
 Sissoko (left) reaches for a cooking utensil while other members of the collective attemp to fix a hot plate which has broken.
 Luckily for them Mme.
 Sissoko does not need it to prepare the dinner for them.
-Women at the collective do most of the cooking, and the men most of the cleaning.
+Women at the collective do most of the

 Djibril Diaby (center, blue jacket), director of communications for the collective, signals members to stop marching.
 Mr. Diaby organizes the weekly protest and communicates the message of the collective to the media.
-One of the collective's 2 co-founders, he's now a radio host He received his papers in 2003 but still works everyday to help others in his former situation.
+One of the collective's 2

 A man looks back at another member of CSP75 who is being told by delegates to calm down during one of the collective's weekly protests.
-It is important for the collective that everyone partaking in the protest remain respectful of their surroundings.
+It is important for the collective that everyone partaking in the protest remain respectful of their surroundings

 Diombana Bndjougou, a 25 year old man from Mali, pauses for a moment at the bottom of a stairwell.
 Across the hall a man prays.
 It is difficult to have moments of complete privacy in the factory.